 Vpered KoZa!
-Can Navalny mobilise the Coalition of the Fed Up? | STOLYPIN
+Can Navalny mobilise the Coalition of the Fed-Up? | STOLYPIN

 KoZa in search of a party

 KoZa is an inchoate beast.
 It is contradictory, often able still to respect Putin as the avatar of a nation pulled from the brink of irrelevance and collapse and back to global status, while despising the system over which he presides.
-It is fickle, happy to embrace whomever may offer some hope of positive change, relatively unconcerned about their ideology.
+It is fickle, happy to embrace anyone who may offer some hope of positive change, relatively unconcerned about their ideology.
 This is in many ways the strength of Navalny’s ‘smart voting’ scheme that relies on voters being as ready to vote KPRF as LDPR in the name of unseating United Russia (with its uninspiring 29% approval rating).

 And all this makes KoZa, possibly an unmobilised, un-led and unrecognised majority, the heart of the new politics.
 Because the new politics are less about ideology than relevance, in a system carefully designed precisely to make politics as irrelevant as possible.